atomdog/oslo/devnotes.md

 - started using the pyaudio interface directly to have our own functions for playing back the generated audio segments
 - pulls

+## Thursday, May 5th, 2022
+## Notes
+#### aidan
+- some concluding thoughts:
+- model architecture json is necessary, it is a language model that gets generated in the wrong place but I don't want to fix it right now
+- Kaldi changed versions and changed the recognizer call
+##### more generally
+This project is now out of the BU Spark environment.
+I think I would have worked on it with the same intention anyways, but I highly, highly doubt it would have ever even touched Github, nor would I have learned so much about actually writing code that other people can use, or writing code in an organized way, or even a remotely reproducible way.
+Whether it poses any use to a lot of people or not is of little concern to me, while Spark has undoubtedly improved my ability to communicate my ideas, I have also realized that some people do not like this or do not understand as the purpose is not and never has been to make money.
+I will continue to maintain and improve this code, and add features that likely will be more experimental than practical, not that this has ever been practical.
+What matters to me is that it is out there and that one stubborn person might find it if they end up in the same place I found myself in a couple of years ago, resenting the fact that I was beholden to Alexa or Siri or Google Home, and that everyone had decided that it was just the way it was.